ARTenshi/artenshi.github.io/reference.md

 ---
 layout: page
-title: About
+title: Reference
 ---

-This is an about page about this awesome site.
+This is an reference page about this awesome site.
 Hope you love it!

 Reasons: